 So the aging tsunami of baby boomers has not hit yet and population growth has not greatly impacted the results of this study.
 In patient stays at hospitals are down as well as out patient use of facilities.
 The big issue is the change in pricing for inpatient hospital stays and pharmaceuticals.
-Hospital/clinic consolidations leads to the former even though insurance has been fighting for a reduction in stays.
+Hospital/clinic consolidations leads to the former even though insurance has been fighting for a reduction in stays, and if you want to work in one of these hospitals, first thing first is to decide which medical specialty you’d prefer to go with.
 Pharmaceutical has instituted new pricing strategies which we have all read about in the news.
 Old drugs such as Humalog, Viovo, and the infamous Epipens as well as others are now more expensive.
 This study points to pricing for pharma and service as the issues.

 There is a tendency to challenge the lifestyle practices of people who indulge in too much.
 One factor did come out in the increased cost of healthcare.
 The increase in annual diabetes spending between 1996 and 2013 was $64.4 billion of which $44.4 billion of this increase was pharmaceutical spending.
 Said another way, two-thirds of the increase in treating diabetes was due simply to the increased pricing of pharmaceutical companies.

 And yes, there should be time spent on changing habits.
 Changing where ever it can be and providing the means to do so.
 However, in 1996 Eli Lilly’s Humalog was $21 per vial.
 By 2017, the price increased to $275 (700%) for a vial which equates to a one-month supply.